Jeff Green (racing driver)

 Jeffrey Lynn Green (born September 6, 1962) is an American former professional stock car racing driver and crew chief.
 He most recently worked for RSS Racing as the crew chief for their No. 28 car in the ARCA Menards Series, driven by Kyle Sieg, and also competed part-time in the NASCAR Xfinity Series as a start and park driver for the team.

 Green's 1990 Nashville Speedway USA championship led to his first foray in NASCAR.
 For several years, he raced part time in the Busch Series before thriving as a full-time driver in 1995 and 1996.
 He then went through a two-year Cup stint with Diamond Ridge Motorsports and Felix Sabates.

 Green returned to the Busch Series in 1999 for three seasons.
 He won the 2000 championship by 616 points, a series record which stood until 2006, and finished second in points twice.
 Green participated in IROC's 25th season in 2001 and has raced full time with four different Sprint Cup teams since 2002.

 Personal and early life

 Green was born in Owensboro, Kentucky on September 6, 1962, as the youngest of three brothers; Mark and David Green would also become NASCAR drivers.
+His son Tyler Green is currently working as spotter Carson Hocevar in the cup series.
 He currently resides in Davidson, North Carolina with his wife Michelle.
 In 2002, he and Mark founded The Green Foundation, a nonprofit charity assisting people with severe injuries and life-threatening illnesses.